 In the morning I love listening to music whilst walking to my studio.
 I then spend half an hour catching up on news and drinking a coffee.
 Whilst I work in the studio, I listen to the radio and various podcasts all day.
 I break up my time by pestering friends in their studio for a chat.
 At the end of the day I sit in the garden, catching up with my housemates.

-What is the book that you would love to illustrate the most?
+What book would you love to illustrate the most?

 Illustrating an encyclopedia would be fun, you would learn so much at the same time!